shantisetiani/my-learn-app/README.md

 # My Learn App

-My Learn App is a web application where you can see any information of available classes and register to join the class. you can learn many things using this app!
+My Learn App is a web application where you can see any information of available classes and register to join the class.
+You can learn many things using this app!

 ## Available Scripts